 Do I even need to elaborate in this category?
 In some ways I think this “mid-year goals review” for 2020 is kaput.
 At the same time, I’ve been enjoying local food truck adventures and scouting backyard gems.

 - Spanish-Speaking Country – This is clearly not going to happen in 2020.
 Does anyone see a viral theme here?
-However, I have been teaching beginner Spanish which has been really enjoyable.
+However, I have been teaching beginner Spanish which has been quite enjoyable.

 - Work & Live in 2 Countries – …………Yeah.
 Not happening.